copenhagen-cocoa/EventMaterial/README.md

 ## For speakers

-After the event please submit your slides or example code in this repo, so attendees can check it out.
+After the event you can submit your slides or example code in this repo, so attendees can check it out.

-Fork this repository, and place your files in a folder for the event date, for example: `/<date>/<title>/slides.pdf`.
+Fork this repository, and place your files in a folder for the event date: `/<date>/<title>/..files here..`.
 Then make a PR back to this repository.
 Thanks 🙌

+For slides it's best to upload them to [SpeakerDeck](https://speakerdeck.com) and here include a markdown file with a link.
+You can include additional info about the talk in that markdown file.
+You can also include a pdf file instead.

 ## Rights